Aggrego/Core/README.md

 ### Aggrego

 This library is domain of collection data in lazy way.
-This is my small Proof of Concept.
+This is my small Proof of concept.

 ## Versioning